-The Plans will not disclose your PHI unless they are allowed or required by law to make the disclosure, or if you (or your authorized representative) give the Plans permission.
-Uses and disclosures, other than those listed below, require your authorization.
-If you authorize a Plan to use or disclose your PHI, you may revoke the authorization, in writing, at any time.
+The Plans will not disclose your PHI unless they are legally allowed or required to make the disclosure or if you (or your authorized representative) give the Plans permission.
+Uses and disclosures other than those listed below require your authorization.
+If you authorize a Plan to use or disclose your PHI, you may revoke the authorization, in writing at any time.
 If you revoke your authorization, the Plan will no longer use your PHI for the reasons covered by the written authorization.
-If there are other legal requirements under applicable state laws that further restrict a Plan's use or disclosure of your PHI, it will comply with those legal requirements as well.
+If other legal requirements under applicable state laws further restrict a Plan's use or disclosure of your PHI, it will also comply with those legal requirements.
 Following are the types of disclosure the Plans may make as allowed or required by law:

 Treatment: They may use and disclose your PHI for the treatment activities of a health care provider.
 It also includes consultations and referrals between one or more of your providers.
-Treatment activities include disclosing your PHI to a provider in order for that provider to treat you.
+Treatment activities include disclosing your PHI to a provider so that that provider can treat you.

-Payment: They may use and disclose your medical information for their payment activities, including the payment of claims from physicians, hospitals and other providers for services delivered to you.
-Payment also includes but is not limited to actions to make coverage determinations and payment (including billing, claims management, subrogation, plan reimbursement, utilization review and preauthorizations).
+Payment: They may use and disclose your medical information for their payment activities, including the payment of claims from physicians, hospitals, and other providers for services delivered to you.
+Payment also includes but is not limited to actions to make coverage determinations and payment (including billing, claims management, subrogation, plan reimbursement, utilization review, and preauthorizations).